Oscillators

 The app offers a number of tools, some use live microphone input, some are offline experiments.
 Each tool is described below.

 This app demonstrates the most significant features of the open source Oscillators Swift package: efficient implementations of sinusoidal resonators tuned at arbitrary frequencies, and banks of such resonators, with vectorized SIMD accelerated implementation.
+Such banks implement the Resonate algorithm for efficient, high temporal resolution spectral analysis of audio signal, as illustrated in the Spectrogram, Chrhomagram and MFCCs tools.

 The app makes use of a new Wheel Control for setting floating point values within a range.
 This control is designed to afford finer precision than the traditional slider bar by utilizing a “wheel with gears” metaphore: drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds.